FBartos/PublicationBiasBenchmark/README.md

 **PublicationBiasBenchmark** is an R package for benchmarking publication bias correction methods through simulation studies.
 It
 provides:
-- Predefined data generating mechanisms from the literature
+- Predefined data-generating mechanisms from the literature
 - Functions for running meta-analytic methods on simulated data
 - Pre-simulated datasets and pre-computed results for reproducible benchmarks